Ly0n/awesome-robotic-tooling/README.md

 * [Automated Valet Parking Safety Documents](https://avp-project.uk/publication-of-safety-documents) - Automated Valet Parking Safety Documents
 * [Automotive Grade Linux](https://www.automotivelinux.org/) - Automotive Grade Linux is a collaborative open source project that is bringing together automakers, suppliers and technology companies to accelerate the development and adoption of a fully open software stack for the connected car
 * [safe_numerics](https://github.com/boostorg/safe_numerics) - Replacements to standard numeric types which throw exceptions on errors
-* [ Air Vehicle C++ development coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) - Provide direction and guidance to C++ programmers that will enable them to employ good programming style and proven programming practices leading to safe, reliable, testable, and maintainable code
+* [Air Vehicle C++ development coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) - Provide direction and guidance to C++ programmers that will enable them to employ good programming style and proven programming practices leading to safe, reliable, testable, and maintainable code
+* [AUTOSAR Conding Standard](https://www.autosar.org/fileadmin/user_upload/standards/adaptive/17-10/AUTOSAR_RS_CPP14Guidelines.pdf) - Guidelines for the use of the C++14 language in critical and safety-related system

 ## Awesome